-This module focuses on plots cultivated by the household but also asks about parcels which the HH owns.
+This question focuses on plots cultivated by the household but also asks about parcels which the HH owns.
 The definition of these two land-related entities can be confusing so please see the definition below.

 A parcel is a unit of land ownership.
 We can define a parcel as a contiguous piece of land that is owned by a household.
 Sometimes the household will have a land title for this unit of land.
 In other cases, the household may have customary or no title.
-In the case of an official land title, this will be the unit of land corresponding to the UPI.

 A plot is a contiguous area of cultivated or cultivatable land.
 You must probe very carefully to get all plots cultivated by the HH during the recall period.
 Include any plots that were cultivated on - this includes plots that were rented by the HH.
-In some cases, the plot will correspond exactly to a Parcel (this is rare) but typically, it is a cultivated section within a Parcel.
+In some cases, the plot will correspond exactly to a Parcel, but typically, it is a cultivated section within a Parcel.